 The Best Jobs for Trade School Graduates

-Not everyone wants (or can afford) to devote four years of their life to post-high school education.
-However, if you want to make a decent living, education is key.
+If you want to make a decent living, education is key.
 Very few jobs requiring only a high school diploma earn more than $35,000 per year, and many of those occupations are declining.
+However, not everyone wants to go to college for four years after graduation – and not everyone can afford the price tag that comes with a bachelor’s degree.

-The good news is that education doesn’t always have to come in the form of a bachelor’s degree.
-Many high-paying, fast-growing jobs are accessible to workers with an associate’s degree, post-secondary award, or apprenticeship.
+The good news is that education doesn’t always have to come in the form of a four-year degree.
+Many high-paying, fast-growing jobs are accessible to workers with an associate degree, post-secondary award, certification, or apprenticeship.
 Investing in trade school could be the best possible move for your career.
 These are the highest paying trade-school jobs with a solid occupational outlook.